Blood Song: Production

+Development

 Blood Song was based on a short story by Joseph Shink, who adapted the screenplay with Frank Avianca and Lenny Montana.
 Montana cast Frankie Avalon as the killer based on his performance in an episode of Fantasy Island.
 Per a 1980 report, Carol Lynley was at one time cast in the film.

+Filming

-Principal photography began in late October 1980 on the Central Oregon Coast, including locations in Coos Bay, Coquille, and North Bend.
+Principal photography began in late October 1980 on the Central Oregon Coast, including locations in Coos Bay, Charleston, Coquille, and North Bend.
+The film crew comprised approximately 75 people.

 Jim Kimbell, an executive producer for Mountain High Enterprises, the film's production company, suggested Coos Bay as the filming location, as he had formerly lived there and felt it would be an ideal setting for the film.
 Filming sites in Coos Bay included the Coos Head Timber Company, the Pony Village Mall, Gino's Pizzeria, and the Charleston Small Boat Basin.
 The shoot was scheduled for a total of 22 days, under the film's working titles Premonitions, on a budget of $1.2 million.
 Though uncredited, Robert Angus served as an additional director on the film.

+Music

+The film features an original song, "It's All In Your Mind", performed by Lainie Kazan.